English | Français

 Since there is a certain amount of feelings involved in each decision you make, it appears that living a fulfilled life is much more about emotions, feelings, and beliefs than about intellect or thinking.
 The quality of your daily life decisions does not depend upon your IQ or on the level and quality of your academic instruction.
 The quality of your life depends on the quality of your decisions that rely mainly on your education, beliefs, wisdom, values, and above all, on the quality of your emotions.
 This is good news actually because while your IQ is an inborn gift that declines with age, your emotional intelligence grows as you mature and deepen your spirituality.

-Your emotions are mostly the result of your life experiences filtered through your belief system.
+Emotions as mental experiences are primarily the result of emotionally significant life experiences filtered through a belief system.
 This process of filtering reality and assigning an emotional meaning to the observed world is called perception.
 Through various spiritual teachings, we learn that there are only two basic emotional feelings, two primal roots of all emotions: love and fear - which are correlative concepts such as light and darkness.
-Every human thought, word, or deed is based in one emotion or the other.
+Every human thought, word, or deed is based in one feeling or the other.
 You have free choice about which one you want to welcome in your life.
+Living in love or in fear is what makes the difference between success and failure in life.

 Love is the most powerful force in the universe.
 Love is life’s most powerful healer.
 If science tells us how the world was created and how it works, the spiritual teachings tell us that love has been the driving force, the reason the world has been created.
 Using the same recipe, we can create happiness through the expression of our unconditional love, a love that transcends all cultures and understanding.
 Love is the energy that allows your mind to expand, open, shine, reveal, share and heal.
+Love gives everything, allows us to stand naked, lets us go.

 Fear is an unpleasant feeling and it turns out to be the worst thing we should fear, because once installed in our life, fear rules over all our thoughts, decisions, and actions.
-To put it simply, fear can make the difference between success and failure in life.
-Fear is the killer of the human heart because it's impossible to be happy, or to make people around you happy if you're afraid.
+Fear is the killer of human hearts, because it is impossible for you to be happy or to make those around you happy as long as you are afraid.
+Fear is the energy that constricts your mind, locks you up, makes you run away, hide, hoard, and harm.
+Fear clings to everything we have, wraps our bodies in clothes, and seizes us.

 ...to be continued.... :)